Retro Dodo

 I’ve been collecting rare Pokemon cards ever since I was a kid back in 1999.
 I remember my father and I walking to the shop in our local town to buy packs, and I vividly remember the base set Machamp being my first ever holographic pull.

 This was the start of my addiction.
-Now, 22 years later, here I am as a 28-year-old man collecting Pokemon Marbles, rare Gameboys, and opening sealed Pokemon products on our Break The Seal YouTube channel.
+Now, 22 years later, here I am as a 30+-year-old man collecting Pokemon Marbles, rare Gameboys, and opening sealed Pokemon products on are sister site Card Gamer.

 Pokemon remains a huge part of my life; it even motivated me to start this website.
 I have many base set Charizards, PSA graded cards, and a few 1st editions knocking around.
 But, when I first started properly collecting, I always wondered if I had any rare Pokemon cards in my collection.